carolbuckingham/developmentlogs/Week13Task1.md

 8. After making all edits, click Save on the lower right portion of the site.
 Then click Publish to be able to access the form for testing.

 ### Blank survey options: (after completing steps 1 and 2 from above)
-3. Click get started under blank survey
+3. Click get started under blank survey.
 4. For this one I will be maing a basic point of interest form, since the trail maintenance was able to be done using a template.
-5. Click on the survery title section and give the survey an appropriate title.
-I also change the alignment to be centered.
+5. Click on the survey title section within the form and give the survey an appropriate title and description.
+I changed the alignment on both items to be centered.
+Also give the form a name, tags, and summary for within your content library.
 6. Here are the questions I will need to format:
 - observation date/time
 - location